Editor’s Note: This post was originally published on September 20, 2016 and was updated for accuracy and comprehensiveness on Sept 19, 2019.

 1. Gather customer information

-Because the food and beverage industry is all about selling high volume, you need to have as much information about your customer as possible.
-We always recommend giving bonus points to your customers when they register for a customer account.
-This gives you more info to market to them in the future.
+Because the food and beverage industry is all about selling high volume, you need to collect as much information about your customers and their preferences as possible.
+We recommend giving bonus points to your customers when they register for a customer account.
+This gives you more info, making it easier to personalize their experience with your brand in the future.

 2. Reward customers for sharing their experience